Greetings Fellow Earthlings

 If you’ve read a lot of material out there on comets or seen some lovely images of Comet Lovejoy C2014/Q2 lately, you’ve noticed beautiful green colors in most of these images.
 Most astronomers and astronomer magazines ( NASA included ) attribute it to emissions from a chemical cyanogen.
 Cyanogen according to astronomers is radical containing one carbon and one Nitrogen atom .
 In reality it is NC-CN.
 The C & N molecules linked by triple bonds.
 What is more funny is that the green does not come from cyanogen.
 Here is a picture of what the visible spectrum of Comey Lovejoy looks like.
-Thanks to Vikrant Agnihotri of Cepheids Astronomy Group for this
+Thanks to Vikrant Agnihotri of Cepheids Astronomy Group

 Compare this to work done by physicist W.Swan in 1856, who researched emissions from C-C dimers and published their visible spectrum.